-In August 2003, the Agency and FETCA formed a joint powers agency, the Transportation Corridor System (TCS), to explore the possibility of purchasing the assets of both the Agency and FETCA and managing both toll roads as a single system.
+In August 2003, the agency and F/ETCA formed a joint powers agency, the Transportation Corridor System (TCS), to explore the possibility of purchasing the assets of both the agency and F/ETCA and managing both toll roads as a single system.
 In August 2007, the TCS met to discuss a potential acquisition that would finance the purchase of the two agencies through the issuance of new bonds.
-The proceeds of the sale of their assets would be used by the Agency and FETCA to defease or extinguish existing debt.
-All three of the agencies' boards of directors continue to monitor the financial market to determine when the economics of the transaction will be most beneficial.
+The proceeds of the sale of their assets would be used by the agency and F/ETCA to defease or extinguish existing debt.
+Currently, this transaction is not economically feasible, and the agency continues to analyze stand-alone options to improve its financial position.